 “They Tend into Nothing by Their Own Nature: Richard Rufus and an Anonymous De Generatione Commentary on the Principles of Corruptibility,” Early Thirteenth-Century English Franciscan Thought, ed.
-Lydia Schumacher, De Gruyter, forthcoming.
+Lydia Schumacher, De Gruyter, 2021.

 In this paper, I consider Richard Rufus’s account of generation and corruption.
 This is a fundamental metaphysical question in the Aristotelian framework.
 Given that there are things that are corruptible (such as trees and cats and the human body), and things that are incorruptible (such as the celestial bodies and angels), what is it that makes one one, and the other the other?
 In other words, what is the ultimate explanation (in Rufus’s terminology, the principle or principles) of corruptibility and incorruptibility?
 Do corruptible and incorruptible things have the same principles – the same fundamental metaphysical constitution – or are their principles different?
 Richard Rufus was among the first ones lecturing on Aristotle’s Metaphysics at the University of Paris.
 He addresses these questions in book 4 (Gamma), lectio 1, question 2 of his longer commentary on Aristotle's work (the Scriptum), which will provide the main textual basis of this paper.
 The other textual basis is an anonymous commentary on Aristotle’s On generation and corruption, found in Oxford, Corpus Christi ms. 119, whose treatment of these issues is remarkably similar to Rufus's.
 As I show, we can learn a great deal about Rufus's general metaphysical commitments by looking at this particular question, especially concerning his view of prime matter and his view of the qualities of the resurrected bodies.

 (with Rega Wood) “Nec idem nec aliud: The Powers of the Soul and the Origins of the Formal Distinction,” Early Thirteenth-Century English Franciscan Thought, ed.
-Lydia Schumacher, De Gruyter, forthcoming.
+Lydia Schumacher, De Gruyter, 2021.

 “Perfect Subjects, Shields, and Retractions: Three Models of Impassibility,” Vivarium 59 (2021): 79–101.